apexskier/camlittle.com/content/posts/2020-10-07-react-and-typescript/index.md

 ## Return type of render

-The return type of a render function must be `JSX.Element | null` in typescript, but the [React docs](https://reactjs.org/docs/react-component.html#render) allow strings, numbers, and arrays.
+The return type of a render function must be `JSX.Element | null` in TypeScript, but the [React docs](https://reactjs.org/docs/react-component.html#render) allow strings, numbers, and arrays.

 <details>